pfirsich/htcpp/README.md

 * Add a mechanism that dispatches work to a thread pool and notifies the IO queue via an eventfd, so I can do e.g. certificate loading and process metrics asynchronously
 * Add request read timeout (to be less susceptible to trickle attacks).
 I have not done this yet, because it's tricky with SSL right now.
 Note: Be aware of connection reuse, i.e. idle connections should time out, overly long requests should time out, single reads should also time out.
 * Make it work with certbot: If I implement automatic reloading of certificates and implement multiple websites, so I can host .well-known/acme-challenge on port 80, then I think the rest is just configuration.
+* Make file reading asynchronous (there are a bunch of problem with this though)

 ## To Do (Should)
 * Improve behaviour in case of DDos (esp. in conjunction with Cloudflare DDoS protection) - from here: https://fasterthanli.me/articles/i-won-free-load-testing (great post!)